 Oregon seniors are fortunate in that the state also offers multiple Medicaid waivers.
 Unlike the Oregon K state plan, where applicants can receive services via both the state plan option and the APD Medicaid Waiver, those enrolled in a Medicaid Waiver cannot concurrently receive services from more than one waiver program.
 However, they can choose the waiver that is most appropriate for their needs.
-Other programs in which the reader may be interested include the Spousal Pay, Independent Choices and Client Employed Provider programs.
+Other programs in which the reader may be interested include the Spousal Pay, Independent Choices, and Client Employed Provider programs.

 All Oregon residents who apply for this waiver must demonstrate eligibility in four areas: Age, functional ability, financial assets, and income.
 This waiver is open to adults 18 and over if they have a physical disability.
-However, the primary target group is seniors aged 65 and over.
+However, the primary target group is seniors age 65 and over.
 The elderly will qualify without a full disability, provided they have an assessed need for nursing home level care.

 The financial assets and income requirements match that of Oregon Institutional (nursing home) Medicaid.
 These requirements depend on the marital status of the applicant.

-Single applicants can have up to $2,313 per month (in 2019) in gross income.
-Married couples, with both spouses as applicants, are considered as single applicants, and each spouse is allowed up to $2,313 per month.
-This amount is currently equal to 300% of the Federal Benefit Rate (FBR).
+Single applicants can have up to $2,742 per month (in 2023) in gross income.
+Married couples, with both spouses as applicants, are considered as single applicants, and each spouse is allowed up to $2,742 per month.
+This amount is equal to 300% of the Federal Benefit Rate (FBR).

 If both spouses in a married couple are applying, each spouse is permitted $2,000 in countable assets.
-However, if one spouse is not applying, the non-applicant spouse is permitted up to $126,420 in countable assets as a community spouse resource allowance.
+However, if one spouse is not applying, the non-applicant spouse is permitted up to $148,620 (in 2023) in countable assets as a community spouse resource allowance.
 The applicant spouse is still able to retain $2,000.

 This program is available statewide in all Oregon counties and is operated by the Oregon Department of Human Services.
-It has been approved to assist approximately 44,000 state residents.
+It has been approved to assist approximately 42,000 state residents.
 Typically, there are slots available.
 However, it is possible to be put on a wait list.